serena-ruan/unitycatalog-function/integrations/llama_index/README.md

 client.create_function(sql_function_body=sql_body)
 ```

-Now that the function exists within the Catalog and Schema that we defined, we can interface with it from llamaindex using the unitycatalog_ai_llamaindex package.
+Now that the function exists within the Catalog and Schema that we defined, we can interface with it from llamaindex using the ucai_llamaindex package.

 #### Create an instance of a LlamaIndex compatible tool

 [LlamaIndex Tools](https://docs.llamaindex.ai/en/stable/module_guides/deploying/agents/tools/) are callable external functions that GenAI applications (called by
 an LLM), which are exposed with a UC interface through the use of the ucai_llamaindex package via the `UCFunctionToolkit` API.

 ```python